(Last updated on August 5, 2024.)

 Setting Part

-This section explains about setting values for each part of the score.
+This section explains setting values for each part of the score.

 Setting Measure